 Responses to domain name RDAP queries:

-A Registrar is REQUIRED to respond with information regarding domain names for which the Registrar is the Sponsoring Registrar.
+For all gTLDs, with the exception of .com, .jobs and .net, Registrars are REQUIRED to provide an RDAP service for domain names for which the Registrar is the Sponsoring Registrar, and the registration data stored in the Registry is "thin".
+Registrars MAY offer an RDAP service for domain names registered under any gTLD.

 A Registrar MUST return an HTTP 404 response when the Registrar is not the Sponsoring Registrar for the domain name.